 Romantic comedies, who doesn’t watch them every now and then?
-Cozy in your onesie with Ben & Jerry’s on the couch, swept away by the handsome man and the beautiful woman in the familiar plots.
-At first they hate each, but eventually they fall in love (which, unfortunately, I see reversed more often).
-Or: they have to overcome all kinds of obstacles in the outside world in order to live happily ever after (at least that is what the characters think at the time).
+Cozy in your onesie, with Ben & Jerry’s on the couch, swept away by the handsome man and the beautiful woman in the all too familiar plots.
+At first they hate each other, but eventually, they fall in love (unfortunately, in real life, I often see this in reversed order).
+Or: they have to overcome all kinds of obstacles in the outside world in order to live happily ever after (at least that is what the characters seem to think at the time).
 Since the early beginnings of movie making, the so-called “romcom” has been a popular genre, which served as an identification for heterosexual, monogamous, cis-gender viewers (and made their expectations unrealistically high).
 And then, last year, on the Dutch Netflix suddenly an alternative romcom popped up, about polyamory: You – Me – Her

 Polyamory is hot.
 And not only in 18+ films.
 More and more, I – as a higher educated Dutch woman – hear and read about people looking for a way to realize themselves outside the well-known relationship elevators.
 The Dutch philosopher Simone van Laarloos wrote “Het Monogame Drama” (The Monogamous Drama).
 And on Dutch television, it was made a topic of conversation as well.
 For example by Roos Reijbroek (in “Je zal het maar zijn!”), by Flemish comedian Philippe Geubels (in this comical sketch with a serious undertone) and by crime reporter Peter R. de Vries (who openly has an open marriage).
 The more attention I payed to it, the more non-monogamous people I encountered.